Skip to content

 Members are still as responsible for non-Quest lab payments directly to the lab as they would be for Quest locations.
 If you are going to a non-Quest location, the estimated lab fees do not apply to your labs; please contact the lab's billing department for lab fee estimates.
 If Quest is not an option for your lab work, please contact your clinician to coordinate the alternative lab work route.

-Know your lab fees before you go
+Know before you go

-Your provider might order blood work/labs to help you meet your gender goals and to make sure your care is on track.
-Labs are tools we use to help you make decisions about your gender plans.
+Your provider might order blood work/labs to help you meet your goals and to make sure your care is on track.
+Labs are tools we use to help you make decisions about your health plans.
 Some people may need labs more regularly than others.
 Some people may only need labs once a year.
 It is important to remember that more labs does not mean better care and more labs do not always actually help you and your goals.

+If you're on PrEP, whether you’re on hormones or not, you’ll also need your labs done.
 There isn’t a standard that applies to everyone on PrEP.
 Those who are just starting PrEP with FOLX need to be tested for HIV and hepatitis B, as well as have their kidney function checked.

 For those who are currently on PrEP or have been recently, you’ll need to be tested every three months for HIV.
 Creatinine will need to be tested for less frequently, such as every six or 12 months, depending on a person's age and kidney function when starting PrEP.
 Additional tests may be recommended based on your risk factors; your clinician will speak with you if they feel this is medically necessary.

-Testosterone lab work cost
+Testosterone lab work

 Those on testosterone get two main labs drawn.
 For more information about this, read our article called The Deal with Testosterone Labs.

-Estrogen and spironolactone lab work cost
+Estrogen and spironolactone lab work

 Those on estrogen get three to four depending on whether they are also taking spironolactone.
 For more information, read up on an article called The Deal with Estrogen Labs.